-What’s beautiful about this model for STEAM in the classroom is that many students struggle with speaking about math, science and technology.
-Learning through conversation gives these students the chance to speak to one another about what they’ve learned and pose questions to one another when something doesn’t make sense.
+What’s beautiful about this teaching model for STEAM in the classroom is that many students struggle with speaking about math, science, and technology.
+Learning through conversation gives these students a chance to speak to one another about what they’ve learned and pose questions to one another when something doesn’t make sense.

-Some educators may worry that conversation may stray off topic, so the The National Science Foundation recommends that teachers “center the instruction around the idea that the person doing the talking is the person doing the learning”.
-This is important, because educators should try to encourage that every student gets an opportunity to participate.
+Some educators may worry that conversation may stray off topic, so the The National Science Foundation recommends that teachers “center the instruction around the idea that the person doing the talking is the person doing the learning.”
+This is important because educators should try to encourage every student to participate.

-To learn more about learning through conversation and best practices to ensure success, click here.
+Learn more about learning through conversation and best practices to ensure success.

 In software development, many development teams follow Agile Methodology practices.
-These practices are meant to be lean on business resources, accomplishing only what needs to be done on a project to complete builds that work every check in (colloquially called a “Sprint”).
+These practices are meant to lean on business resources, accomplishing only what needs to be done on a project to complete builds that work every check-in (colloquially called a “Sprint”).

 Atlassian’s Agile Coach’s User Story template provides the following: